ChocPanda/aws-middleware-js/README.md

 });

 ```
-Once created there is no special transformation of class, just... [use it as you would any other middleware](#api)
+Once created there is no special transformation or class, just... [use it as you would any other middleware](#api)

 ```javascript
 const lambdaFunc = require('aws-middleware-js');